Decoding the Thin Line Between Use and Abuse.

 Drug addiction refers to a situation where drug procurement and

-described addiction as
+Jaffe (1975) has described addiction as

-โa behavioural pattern of compulsive drug use, characterized by
+“a behavioural pattern of compulsive drug use, characterized by

 overwhelming involvement with the use of a drug, the securing of its supply,

-consistent with the wordโs etymology (Bozarth 1987).
+with the word’s etymology (Bozarth 1987).

 Drug addiction is defined behaviourally.
 It carries no connotations regarding

-dependence (see Bozarth 1987a, 1989; Jaffe 1975).
-Although drug addiction
+physical dependence (see Bozarth 1987a, 1989; Jaffe 1975).
+Although drug

 Substance dependence is the term which formally replaced